copilot-example-voting-app/cdk-workshop/README.md

   - Create your new stack and `ServiceDescription` to deploy the `processor` code.
-  - This time add a `QueueExtension` so that the service has a queue, and subscribe the queue to the topic that you created in the last step.
+  - This time add a `QueueExtension` so that the service has a queue, and subscribe the SQS queue to the SNS topic that you created in the last step.
   - Make sure that the processor service has the service discovery extension and use `Service.connectTo(Service)` to connect the processor service to the API service, so that they can communicate to each other.
+  - This service expects the following environment variables:
+    - `COPILOT_QUEUE_URI` which is the URL of the SQS queue that gets the vote events
+    - `COPILOT_SERVICE_DISCOVERY_ENDPOINT` which should be set to the service discovery namespace `voting-app.local` which you created in the first step
 </details>
 <details>
   <summary>Show me how to do it</summary>